B. E. Taylor: Life and career

 Taylor went on to record five solo albums and developed a following in the adult contemporary market with his annual Christmas tours.
 He had also performed for many popular television programs in the 1990s, including the award-winning LightMusic, for which he was the music director, Nickelodeon, and its night-time programming block, Nick At Nite.

 In 2008, Taylor was awarded the Duquesne University Lifetime Achievement Award.

 On September 10, 2021 B.E.
 Taylor was inducted into the Wheeling Hall of Fame in a ceremony, celebration and dinner at the WesBanco Arena in Wheeling, WV.

 Later years and death

 In March 2007, Taylor was diagnosed with an inoperable brain tumor.
-During the years of treatment, he released the album B. E. Taylor Christmas 3 and a concert DVD, completed eight Christmas tours, took part in Valentine and summer concerts.
+During the years of treatment, he released the album B. E. Taylor Christmas 3 and a concert DVD, completed eight Christmas tours, and performed Valentines Day and summer concerts, as well.

 He died on August 7, 2016, aged 65 from complications of the tumor.
 He was survived by his wife Veronica (née DeBlasis) Taylor and two children, B.C. and Tahnee.